kamerlinlab/KIF/README.md

 ## Getting Started and Tutorials
 This repostory contains several juputer notebooks that showcase the major things you can do with this package.

-It would also be a good idea to check out our pre-print (TODO) if you have not yet.
+It would also be a good idea to check out our pre-print (TODO - link) if you have not yet as the pre-print presents and interprets the results generated from these tutorials.

+#### Tutorials Available
+(All tutorials include the setup and post-processing steps used on each system.)

+1. **[Title of notebook wih link]**  - Binary classification machine learning on simulations of the enzyme PTP1B.

+2. **[Title of notebook wih link]** - Binary classification statistical analysis on simulations of the PDZ3 domain.

+3. **[Title of notebook wih link]** - Regression machine learning on simulations of a Retro-aldol lase enzyme

+4. **[Title of notebook wih link]** - Regression statistical analysis  on simulations of a Retro-aldol lase enzyme

+5. **[Title of notebook wih link - should be a folder this one]** - Preperation of PTP1B inputs required for graph theory based calculations.
+(Included in this tutorial is the R script used to perform WISP and a python script I used to convert the VMD comptabile WISP output to a PyMOL style output.)